10 hyped players who are running out of time to become stars

 Peak prospect status: No. 2 (pre-2015) by Baseball Prospectus

-Russell is different from the other guys in that he's proved to be a valuable big leaguer -- 11.5 WAR since he came up in 2015, ranking tied for 50th among position players in that span.
-He's been an All-Star and a World Series champ and Gold Glove-caliber shortstop (although he hasn't won one).
+Russell is different from the other guys in that he has proved to be a valuable big leaguer -- 11.5 WAR since he came up in 2015, ranking tied for 50th among position players in that span.
+He has been an All-Star and a World Series champ and Gold Glove-caliber shortstop (although he hasn't won one).

 So this is mostly about his bat.
 Coming up through the minors, his bat was raved about more than his defense.
 He popped 13 home runs as a rookie and 21 in the title year 2016, but the power has evaporated this season (although the average and OBP have gone up).
 He's swinging a little less this season, but it's remarkable how his underlying metrics have basically remained unchanged in his four big league seasons.
 The one exception is he's hitting fewer fly balls this year and more line drives (which explains the low home run total and the higher average), although his average launch angle is the same.